Advising Right Now: Helping Freshmen Choose Majors

-As freshmen begin to narrow their major choices, you will probably start getting more questions about the best way to pick a major.
-Your initiative at this time in the semester can help alleviate their stress.
+As freshmen decide their major, you will receive more questions about the best way to pick a major.
+Your initiative at this time in the year can help alleviate their stress.

 - Tell your personal story : You might have always known what you wanted to do with your career or you might have had you had trouble deciding a major.
 Either way, share your experience with your advises.
 It will help them see that everyone's experience is unique and will discourage comparisons with others.